Statistical Analysis in Industrial Systems

 In this course you will learn state-of-the-art statistical modelling for the purpose of analysing industrial data.
 The course first presents the basics of relational databases and data manipulation techniques needed to prepare the data for analysis.An overview of the most popular statistical tools will be given.
 We will focus on the most powerful tool for the statistical data analysis called R, where you will learn how to use regression and ANOVA models for industrial data.
 Elements of probability theory and mathematical statistics will be provided as needed.

-The course provides fundamental elements of applied statistical analysis that can be used to analyse and model the data obtained from industrial plants, as well as elements of probability theory and mathematical statistics needed for a deeper understanding of methods and a reliable interpretation of the analysis’ results.
+The course provides fundamental elements of applied statistical analysis that can be used to analyse and model the data obtained from industrial plants, as well as elements of probability theory and mathematical statistics needed for a deeper understanding of methods and a reliable interpretation of the results of the analysis.

 - 90 credits of which at least 60 credits in one or several of the subjects: Computer science, Electrical engineering, Electronics, including at least 7.5 credits in computer programming, and 7.5 credits in Single Variable Calculus.